dilara444/TechLabsDUS_WineNot/README.md

 #### Seaborn
 - Purpose: Seaborn is a statistical data visualization library built on top of Matplotlib.
 It simplifies creating attractive and informative statistical plots.
-- Usage: For data vizualisation besindes basic histograms, barplots etc, we used Seaborn.
+- Usage: For data vizualisation besides basic histograms, barplots etc, we used Seaborn.
 It can generate beautiful visualizations for exploring relationships between variables, distribution plots, and regression plots.

   > import seaborn as sns

 #### SciPy
 - Purpose: SciPy is an ecosystem of libraries for scientific and technical computing.
 It includes modules for optimization, integration, interpolation, and statistical functions.
-- Usage Example: You can use SciPy for advanced statistical analysis, hypothesis testing, and solving mathematical problems.
-The provided code snippet installs SciPy and imports relevant functions.
+- Usage: SciPy was used for advanced statistical analysis and solving mathematical problems in this project.
+The provided code snippet installs SciPy and imports relevant functions:

    > import sys